 Summary of our market study

-French horticultural and nursery market estimated at €1.8 billion
+The French horticultural and nursery market is estimated at €1.8 billion.

-The global market for horticulture, flowers and ornamental plants was valued at $50.28 billion in 2021 and is expected to grow at a CAGR of 6.3% to reach $92.62 billion in 2031.
+The global market for horticulture, flowers and ornamental plants is worth over $60 billion, and is expected to grow by 6.3% a year.

 Consumer prices for horticultural products rose by 16.59% between 2019 and 2023.